 We will conduct a survey of recent graduates to obtain their perspective on the extent to which their studies helped them develop in relation to this Communication Learning Goal.
 The survey questions will focus on their communication efficacy/confidence and their perceptions on the professional relevance and application of the communication skills they learned in their graduate studies.

-6. RESULTS OF ASSESSMENT:
+6. RESULTS OF ASSESSMENT: Fall 2021

-LEARNING GOAL #1: Our students will communicate effectively in written and oral communications.

-LEARNING OBJECTIVE #1: Students will be able to write effectively.

-ASSESSMENT DATE:

-ASSESSOR:

-NUMBER OF STUDENTS & COURSE: XX Students – MGT 609